 Read More: Going back in time with a stay at the Welsh Gatehouse

-When it comes to getting away from it all and connecting with nature, staying in a glamping safari tent in Cornwall is the business!
-These enormous, airy tents are modelled on the luxury accommodation used for numerous African safari holidays, and work just as well back here in the UK.
+When it comes to getting away from it all and connecting with nature, staying in a luxurious treehouse with your very own private hot tub in Cornwall is the business!
+The treehouse overlooks a remote wood-covered valley, which in Spring is carpeted with bluebells.
 The location of Wrinkers Wood couldn’t be better, just a few miles inland from the dramatic coastline around St Agnes in the north of Cornwall.
-This part of the heritage coast is one of the most photogenic and Wrinklers Wood is definitely one of the most secluded places to stay in Cornwall.
+This part of the heritage coast is very photogenic, and Wrinklers Wood is undoubtedly one of the most secluded places to stay in Cornwall.

 Check Prices & Availability Here